General Rafael Urdaneta Bridge: History

 It was opened on 24 August 1962 by the then-president of Venezuela Romulo Betancourt.

 In April 1964, parts of the bridge collapsed after a collision with the tanker Esso Maracaibo, causing the deaths of seven people.

+In 1979, the cables at pylon 22 snapped due to corrosion; a complicating factor was that the failed cables were located in the bottom layer of the saddle, making their replacement impossible.
+The government of the time—following the logical course of action—contracted the original designers and builders, leading the firms Precomprimido C.A. and Wayss & Freytag A.G. to devise a rescue plan and a definitive solution on the fly.
+The final solution was designed by Dr. Juan Otaola; it called for a simplified cable replacement method using a "comb-type" saddle and larger-diameter cables capable of temporarily bearing the load during any future replacement, thereby ensuring greater safety.
+This solution was published in the ASCE journal *Civil Engineering* (Vol. 52, No. 9, September 1982).

 The construction of a second cable-stayed bridge has been proposed since 1982, with a series of studies made since 2000.
 The cost of the new bridge has been estimated at US$440m, to be largely privately financed via tolls.

 The bridge's structural integrity received heightened concern after the August 2018 collapse of a stayed pier on a similar bridge, Ponte Morandi in Genoa, Italy.
 Both bridges were designed by Riccardo Morandi.